Shared Course Procedures

 - The classroom title must match that assigned to the WAOL Course ID

-- Course must run on schedule for days of instruction and grade reporting as determined by SBCTC eLearning.
+- Course must run on schedule for days of instruction and grade reporting as determined by SBCTC Educational Technology.

 - Instructors must be online five out of every seven days during the specified instruction period.